banobepascal/fashion-store/README.md

 ## Features
 * Users can create their own user account.
 * Users can create an account using google.
-* Users can create an account using github
 * Users can sign in.
 * Users can sign in with Google or Github.
 * Users can view clothing categories.